Overview

 You can also decide to view the insights from a first-touch campaign vs Last last-touch campaign point of view.

-You can also sort the columns in the table to get key insights easily, e.g., Channels with the Highest pipeline ROI.
-Alternatively, you can sort and filter the table using the insights selection, e.g., Top 3 channels with the highest pipeline ROI.
+You can also sort the columns in the table to get key insights easily, e.g., Channels with the Highest Spend.
+Alternatively, you can sort and filter the table using the insights selection, e.g., Top 3 channels with the highest spend.

 Visualizations

-To visualize your Campaign performance and see which are the top-performing campaigns and channels based on up to 3 metrics, click on the bar icon next to the trend icon on the Top right.
+To visualize your Campaign performance and see which are the top-performing campaigns and channels based on metrics, click on the bar icon next to the trend icon on the Top right..png)

 Select which dimension you want to analyse — it could be a Campaign, a Channel, or a Lead source, etc.

-Then choose which metrics to show on the x-axis and which metrics to show on the y-axis, and which metric to apply to the bubble weight.
+Then choose which metrics to show on the x-axis and which metrics to show on the y-axis

 Trends